 “Our world is bursting with information, yet we have a lack of data where we need it most: in and about the poorest and most marginalized communities,” UN Deputy Secretary-General Jan Eliasson told the 46th Session of the UN Statistical Commission.
 Calling data “the lifeblood of decision-making,” he warned that, in the Post-2015 Development Era, “the need for data and information will go beyond what statistical offices are currently doing in each country.
 It will require new ways of gathering data, new data-based partners, new users and new policies for better lives.” …(more)

 Author: Open Data Watch

-Open Data Watch is a non-profit, non-governmental organization founded by three development data specialists.
-It monitors progress and provides information and assistance to guide implementation of open data systems.
-The Open Data Watch team has unparalleled experience in development data management and statistical capacity building in developing countries and is committed to making open data a reality in all countries and development agencies.
+Open Data Watch is an international non-profit, non-governmental organization that works at the intersection of open data and official statistics.
+It monitors the accessibility and comprehensiveness of official data in over 180 countries and provides practical information and assistance in implementing open data policies and systems.
+The Open Data Watch team has unparalleled experience in development data and is committed to making open data a global reality in support of Sustainable Development Goals.